 Most of the natural gas consumed in the United States is produced domestically

-Five states accounted for approximately 67% of total U.S. dry natural gas production in 2013:1
+Five states accounted for about 67% of total U.S. dry natural gas production in 2014:1

 - Texas (28%)